 TeachThoughtStaff shared that “peer teaching is a teaching and learning strategy where students, by design, teach other students.”
 It is a way of enhancing student learning through cooperative learning.

 It has been used by most teachers including me.
-I find it extremely helpful in helping underperforming students to catch up and learn essential learning competencies.
+I find it extremely helpful in helping underperforming students catch up and learn essential learning competencies.

 Through this teaching method, students will be given more individualized activities that specifically address their difficulties and needs.
 Of course, this has to be done under the supervision and close monitoring of the teacher.

-Delightful Reasons Why Peer Teaching is Important
+Delightful Reasons Why Peer Teaching Is Important

-1. Peer teaching improves student learning.
+1. Peer teaching improves student learning

 When advanced students assist other students in learning complex lessons, they are given mutual ways of enhancing their learning.
 Not only will the exceptional students achieve mastery of the lesson initially introduced by the teacher but also the struggling ones.
 As students interact and discuss the concept, they learn from each other in the learning process.
 They can do this formally and informally.

 Certainly, peer teaching helps me meet the individual needs of the students.
 As the peer tutors give immediate feedback, I can tell if the learner needs more remediation and activities or is doing better.
-Thus, the positive performance feedback can serve as a strong motivation for these students so they will perform at their best.
+Thus, positive performance feedback can serve as a strong motivation for these students so they will perform at their best.

-2. Peer teaching encourages strong relationships among students.
+2. Peer teaching encourages strong relationships among students

-When students are working together and helping one another, more likely will develop a strong bond between them.
+When students are working together and helping one another, more likely to develop a strong bond between them.
 This illustrates that peer teaching doesn’t only encompass the cognitive aspect of the child but also the affective and psychomotor.

-According to David Boud of Stanford University, in his comparison between peer teaching and peer learning, peer teaching signifies the process of student learning in which includes the emotional support learners give for one another.
+According to David Boud of Stanford University, in his comparison between peer teaching and peer learning, peer teaching signifies the process of student learning in which includes the emotional support learners give to one another.